quyetdc/tinstuk/README.md

-### Step 1: sign up / sign in via Facebook, Twitter, Google account and Linkedin, gmail
+### Step 1: sign up / sign in / sign out completely via / from  Facebook, Twitter, Google account and Linkedin, gmail
   + I see, so the first time you login using facebook, you want user to create user name ( his email for facebook, ex ) and password for every next login, right?
   + and we just get user infor from facebook first time login
   + so, if user has many social accounts with just 1 email, there should be only 1 user on our system